Brad D. Brian

 • Identified by The National Law Journal for having among the top 10 trial victories in the United States

-• Listed in Best Lawyers in five separate categories including business litigation, criminal defense, legal malpractice and bet-the-company cases
+• Listed in Best Lawyers in six separate categories including bet-the-company litigation, commercial litigation, corporate compliance law, corporate governance law, criminal defense, and white collar.

 • Fellow, Berkeley Fellows (inducted 2015)